 Lindsay McCormick

-Senior Manager, Safer Chemicals
+Senior Program Manager, Safer Chemicals

 Work

-Lindsay is a Senior Manager for Environmental Defense Fund’s Healthy Communities program.
+Lindsay is a Senior Program Manager for Environmental Defense Fund’s Healthy Communities program.
 In this role, Lindsay supports EDF’s efforts to protect public health from toxic chemical exposures by improving chemical policy and practice in the public and private sectors.

 Background

-Prior to joining EDF, Lindsay worked in the Environmental Protection Agency’s (EPA) Office of Children’s Health Protection as an Environmental Health Fellow for the Associations of Schools and Programs of Public Health (ASPPH).
+Before joining EDF, Lindsay worked in the Environmental Protection Agency’s (EPA) Office of Children’s Health Protection as an Environmental Health Fellow for the Associations of Schools and Programs of Public Health (ASPPH).
 While at EPA, she analyzed science and policy related to children’s exposure to pesticides, air pollution, toxics in consumer products, and other environmental contaminants.

 Lindsay holds a master’s in Environmental Health Science from Columbia University and a bachelor’s in Biology from Haverford College.